 - Individual stocks (600,000+) – Investing in a specific company.
 These can go up through the roof, or go down to nothing.

 - Bonds (1,000,000+) – Buying debt from a company or government.
 They pay off the debt and pay interest to the bondholder.

-- Cash/Certificate of Deposit – Storing your money at a bank and earning interest.
+- Cash/Certificate of Deposit – Storing your money at a bank in a savings account or checking account and (possibly) earning interest.